On the Averaged Colmez Conjecture: Pseudo-theta series

 \subsection{Pseudo-theta series}

 Now we introduce pseudo-theta series.
 Let $V$ be a positive definite quadratic space over $F$, and $V_0\subset V_1 \subset V$ be two subspaces over $F$ with induced quadratic forms.
-All spaces are assumed to be even-dimensional, but we allow $V_0$ to be empty.
+All spaces are assumed to be even-dimensional.
+We allow $V_0$ to be the empty set $\emptyset$, which is not a subspace in the usual sense.
 Let $S$ be a finite set of non-archimedean places of $F$, and $\phi^S \in \overline\CS(V(\adele^S)\times \adele^{S \times})$ be a Schwartz function with standard infinite components.

 A \textit{pseudo-theta series} is a series of the form

 We explain the notations as follows: \begin{itemize} \item The Weil representation $r_{_V}$ is not attached to the space $V_1$ but to the space $V$; \item $\phi_S'(g,x,u)=\prod_{v\in S} \phi'_v(g_v,x_v,u_v)$ as local product; \item For each $v\in S$, the function